umcconnell/changers/README.md

 Change\.rs provides an easy-to-use CLI (command line interface) to calculate change directly from the command line.
-Supports ouputing to `stdout` for results and `stderr` for possibly errors.
+Supports ouputing to `stdout` for results and `stderr` for possible errors.

 ## Table of Contents